Erylichi/BSIT_3208-SIDEA-A-Sexually-Intercourse-Diseases-Education-Awarenessusing-Data-Analysis/README.md

 - To review the situation regard the HIV/AIDS in the Philippines.
 - To monitor the information about the  facilities center available in the country.
 - To create a data sets which lead to greater understanding the causes and effects of HIV/AIDS.
-- To provide the means to examine the numbers of people who got infected.
+- To provide the means to examine the numbers of people who got infected by 2015-2021.
 - To provide a datasets what ages has the most infected.
 - To provide a datasets what gender has the most infected.
 - To provide a datasets about regions percentage of infected.
-- Lower the number of new HIV infections (particularly among teenagers) and
+- Lower the number of new HIV infections (particularly among teenagers)

 ## This study will be beneficial for: